The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Still, Trump has tried recently to distance himself from his prior support for vaccination, saying on the campaign trail that if he is elected this year, he would not allow mandates requiring COVID vaccine or masks at school.
 At the same time, he has claimed that he is not opposed to routine childhood vaccinations.

-But during the call to Kennedy Jr., Trump put in question his level of support for any vaccine.
-In the leaked video, the former president uses some language about vaccines that he’d used in a 2007 newspaper interview.
+But the conversation between Trump and Kennedy Jr. calls into question Trump’s level of support for any vaccine.
+In the leaked video, the former president used language about vaccines that he’d used in a 2007 newspaper interview.
 Autism, Trump told the South Florida Sun-Sentinel then, “wasn’t really a factor,” when he was young but had subsequently become a crisis.
 “My theory is the shots,” Trump reportedly said.
 “We’re giving these massive injections at one time, and I really think it does something to the children.”

 The Bulletin elevates expert voices above the noise.
 But as an independent nonprofit organization, our operations depend on the support of readers like you.
 Help us continue to deliver quality journalism that holds leaders accountable.
 Your support of our work at any level is important.
 In return, we promise our coverage will be understandable, influential, vigilant, solution-oriented, and fair-minded.
 Together we can make a difference.